geeknees/talknote_rb/README.md

 - **API execution limit**: 500 requests per 24 hours per user

 Please be mindful of these limits when using the API, especially when performing bulk operations like CSV exports or automated tasks.
-The gem includes built-in rate limiting delays (0.1 second between requests) in CSV export examples to help avoid hitting these limits while maintaining reasonable performance.
+When implementing bulk operations, ensure you add appropriate rate limiting delays between requests to avoid hitting these limits.

 ## API Endpoints